Linaro/lava/doc/v2/actions-timeout.rst

 Timeout Reference
 #################

-.. note:: The behaviour of actions and connections has changed during the development of the V2 dispatcher.
+.. note:: The behavior of actions and connections has changed during the development of the V2 dispatcher.
 See :ref:`connection_timeout` and :ref:`default_action_timeout`.
 Action timeouts can be specified for the default for all actions or for a specific action.
 Connection timeouts can be